nanaones/icon-blackjack-sample-web/README.md

 - [Korean Guide](/docs/workshop_3_prerequisite_part_2_kr.md)

-For this second workshop, following environments are required.
-If you have any issues, please join the facebook group, [Dive into ICON](https://www.facebook.com/groups/DiveintoICON) and post your questions there !
+For this third workshop, following environments are required.
+If you have any issues, please join the facebook group, [Dive into ICON](https://www.facebook.com/groups/DiveintoICON), and post your questions there !
 We are happy to help you.

 - Linux (Ubuntu 18.04 recommended) or OS X
 - Python 3.6 and ```Python IDE``` (**Pycharm recommended**)